Alexkimathi/QuizBoard/README.md

 1. start Quiz
 2. has a timer for the quiz
 3. show the number of the quiz question
-4. see features of the houses
-5. see similar listing

 [Go Back to the top](# Javascript QuizApp)